-If you’re looking for a summer vacation rental that is slightly more adventurous than usual, it’s worth looking into renting one of the USFS fire lookout towers or backcountry cabins.
+If you’re looking for a vacation rental that is slightly more adventurous than usual, it’s worth looking into renting one of the USFS fire lookout towers or backcountry cabins.

 These cabins and towers maintained by the USFS are spread all around the country and are available on a first come, first serve basis by booking through the National Recreation Reservation System at www.recreation.gov.
 The rates and specifics for each rental can be found in the directory therein.

 Many of these structures were built in the early to mid 1900s, and do not have modern conveniences like running water or electricity.
 Many are in remote locations that provide a degree of solitude that can be difficult to find in today’s modern world.
 If you need to plan an escape this summer to refresh your mind – these cabins are a great resource available to us all.